HASMITHAV/Open-Health-AI/README.md

 Python 3.8+, Docker (for running Kafka, Airflow, and PostgreSQL), PostgreSQL, Virtual Environment (recommended)

 ### Usage
--Ingest healthcare data using Kafka.
+- Ingest healthcare data using Kafka.
--Monitor ETL pipeline via Apache Airflow.
+- Monitor ETL pipeline via Apache Airflow.
--Train and evaluate models with Scikit-Learn/TensorFlow/Keras.
+- Train and evaluate models with Scikit-Learn/TensorFlow/Keras.
--Access APIs for data and predictions using Flask.
+- Access APIs for data and predictions using Flask.
--Visualize insights with Tableau or Streamlit dashboards.
+- Visualize insights with Tableau or Streamlit dashboards.
--Contribution Guidelines
+- Contribution Guidelines
--Contributions are welcome!
+- Contributions are welcome!
 Please follow these steps:

 ### Fork the repository.
--Create a feature branch: git checkout -b feature-name -Commit changes: git commit -m "Added feature XYZ" -Push the branch: git push origin feature-name
+- Create a feature branch: git checkout -b feature-name
+- Commit changes: git commit -m "Added feature XYZ"
+- Push the branch: git push origin feature-name
--Open a pull request.
+- Open a pull request.

 ### License
 This project is licensed under the MIT License.